kim12100/kim12100/README.md

 - 👋 Hi, I’m Woocheol Kim.
-- 👀 I’m interested in marketing and data science.
+- 👀 I’m interested in marketing and data analytics.
-- 🌱 I’m currently learning marketing experiments, microeconomics and data science.
+- 🌱 I’m currently learning marketing experiments, microeconomics and data science in R.
 - 💞️ I’m looking to collaborate on marketing projects that benefit consumers, firms and a society we live in.
 - 📫 How to reach me: Contact me at wkim4@uoregon.edu